niehmanyo/ml_hand_detection/opencv_tutorials/README.md

       self, input_data: Union[np.ndarray,
     Mapping[str, Union[np.ndarray,message.Message]]]
   ) -> NamedTuple:
-    """Processes a set of RGB image data and output SolutionOutputs.
+    """Processes a set of RGB images data and output SolutionOutputs.

     Args:
-      input_data: Either a single numpy ndarray object representing the solo image input of a graph or a mapping from the stream name to the image or proto data that represents every input streams of a graph.
+      input_data: Either a single numpy ndarray object representing the solo images input of a graph or a mapping from the stream name to the images or proto data that represents every input streams of a graph.

     Raises:
       NotImplementedError: If input_data contains audio data or a list of proto objects.
       RuntimeError: If the underlying graph occurs any error.
-      ValueError: If the input image data is not three channel RGB.
+      ValueError: If the input images data is not three channel RGB.

     Returns:
       A NamedTuple object that contains the output data of a graph run.